 How Do Pre-existing Conditions Impact Compensation After a Car Accident?

-While all drivers in Atlanta, Georgia are required to carry car insurance in order to legally drive, in the event of an accident where injuries are sustained, compensation from the car insurance company is not always obtained.
+While all drivers in Georgia are required to carry car insurance in order to legally drive, in the event of an accident where injuries are sustained, compensation from the car insurance company is not always obtained.
 In cases where the injured party had a preexisting condition that could have contributed to the injury or/and occurred independently of the car accident, it is unlikely that the insurance company will be eager to pay.
-If you have been in a car accident in Atlanta, a car accident attorney can guide you through what you need to know about how a preexisting condition can impact your compensation amount.
+If you have been in a car accident in Georgia, an attorney can guide you through what you need to know about how a preexisting condition can impact your compensation amount.
 The following provides a brief overview as to what you need to know:

 All drivers are required to carry $25,000 per person and $50,000 per accident in bodily injury liability coverage.
 This coverage is designed to cover the costs of injuries that are sustained in an accident.
 However, it can often be confusing to differentiate between whether or not an injury was original, or if it was preexisting.